Ebtesam Al-Ketbi: Professional career and achievements

-Awards and Recognitions
+Awards and recognitions

-In recognition of her contributions to the field, Dr. Al-Ketbi has received numerous awards and appointments, including being listed among The 50 Most Influential Women in the Arab world by Arabian Business magazine in 2018.
+Al-Ketbi was listed among The 50 Most Influential Women in the Arab world by Arabian Business magazine in 2018.
 She has also received The Women Super Achiever Award at the World Women Leadership Congress in Mumbai, India, in 2019, and The Arab Social Media Influencers Award in the Politics category by the Dubai Press Club in 2018.
 In 2021, she was named Advisor to the Global Commission for Post-Pandemic Policy for her distinguished research on the comprehensive consequences of the Covid-19 pandemic on the world and the Middle East, and in 2023, she was named an Advisory Board Member of T20 International.

-Dr. Al-Ketbi is a frequent speaker, participant, and guest at international conferences such as Munich Security Conference in Germany, Manama Dialogue in Bahrain, ISPI - Italian Institute for International Political Studies, Valdai Discussion Club in Moscow, Raisina Dialogue by ORF New Delhi in India, GLOBSEC Bratislava Forum in Bratislava, and Delphi Economic Forum in Greece Dr. Al-Ketbi is a regular commentator on regional and international television networks and is regarded as one of the experts in the field of international politics and policy.
+Dr. Al-Ketbi is a frequent speaker, participant, and guest at international conferences such as Munich Security Conference in Germany, Manama Dialogue in Bahrain, ISPI - Italian Institute for International Political Studies, Valdai Discussion Club in Moscow, Raisina Dialogue by Observer Research Foundation New Delhi in India, GLOBSEC Bratislava Forum in Bratislava, and Delphi Economic Forum in Greece Dr. Al-Ketbi is a regular commentator on regional and international television networks and is regarded as one of the experts in the field of international politics and policy.

-Education and Academic Career
+Education and academic career

-Dr. Ebtesam Al-Ketbi holds a Ph.D. in Political Science from Cairo University. with a thesis entitled "The Political Implications of the Rentier State in the Gulf".
-She is a published academic author and has published extensively on topics such as Gulf security, US-GCC relations, The Peace process in the Middle East, and the War on Terrorism.
+Dr. Ebtesam Al-Ketbi holds a Ph.D. in political science from Cairo University. with a thesis entitled "The Political Implications of the Rentier State in the Gulf".
+She has authored academic works on topics such as Gulf security, US-GCC relations, The Peace process in the Middle East, and the War on Terrorism.
 Some examples of her published papers and articles include: